 Regional Manager, Austin, TX

 Becky has a B.S in Education from the University of Texas at Austin and an M.S. in Educational Technology from the University of Texas Rio Grande Valley.
 She started her career as a classroom teacher but was soon lured into a higher paying job as a COBOL programmer in an effort to save the world from the Y2K disaster.
 Once the disaster was averted, she discovered that she loved everything about programming and continued down the IT career path, teaching herself various languages along the way.
 The opportunity to work with her two passions of education and computer science at TEALS is a dream come true for Becky, who once ran an after school coding club for middle school students.
-When not spending time with her family, she volunteers and mentors students in her local public schools.
+When not spending time with her

 Regional Manager, Virginia/DC

 Courtney has a B.S. in Mathematics from North Carolina State University.
 In her sophomore year she began working with a summer program designed to expose elementary school students to the joys of math and science through experiential learning.
 Upon graduating she decided her efforts would be best spent at her former high school, teaching Geometry in the very classroom were she studied Geometry years before.
 Prior to joining TEALS, Courtney was a high school math teacher in Washington, DC and used Computer Programming in her math classes to help her students develop their critical thinking and problem solving abilities.
 Courtney is excited to be apart of TEALS and furthering the mission of having Computer Science in Every High School.

 Regional Manager, Tucson, AZ